mauriaristi/otilib/README.md

 ## Quick Installation instructions:

 For more detailed instructions, see [installation](https://mauriaristi.github.io/otilib/installation)

+This library has been tested on:

+- Unix platforms.
+- macos
+- Windows (only working under WSL)

 1. Create the conda environment with dependencies from the ```environment.yml``` file:
 ``` bash